Willem-Dekker/IOTstack/docs/Containers/NextCloud.md

 The external drive will have to be an ext4 formatted drive because smb, fat32 and NTFS can't handle linux file permissions.
 If the permissions aren't set to "www-data" then the container wont be able to write to the disk.

-!!! warning
-  If your database gets corrupted then your nextcloud is pretty much stuffed
+!!! warning "If your database gets corrupted then your nextcloud is pretty much stuffed"